stackhpc/ansible-slurm-appliance/docs/experimental/pulp.md

 ## Syncing Pulp content with Ark

-If the `pulp` group is added to the Packer build groups, the local Pulp server will be synced with Ark on build.
+If the `pulp_site` group is added to the Packer build groups, the local Pulp server will be synced with Ark on build.
 You must authenticate with Ark by overriding `pulp_site_upstream_username` and `pulp_site_upstream_password` with your vault encrypted Ark dev credentials. `dnf_repos_username` and `dnf_repos_password` must remain unset to access content from the local Pulp.

 Content can also be synced by running `ansible/adhoc/sync-pulp.yml`.
 By default this syncs repositories for the latest version of Rocky supported by the appliance but this can be overridden by setting extra variables for `pulp_site_target_arch`, `pulp_site_target_distribution` and `pulp_site_target_distribution_version`.